 These Eggnog Linzer Cookies will be the hit of the holiday cookie platter!
-The cookies are made with a splash of eggnog and a delicious eggnog icing is sandwiched between the two eggnog cookies for a delightful holiday treat.
+With a delicious eggnog icing sandwiched between two eggnog cookies, these make a delightful holiday treat.

 I’ve been loving linzer cookies lately because they’re super fun to make, visually appealing, and always delicious.
 When I was working on my holiday cookie platter post, I decided to add these Christmas tree eggnog cookies to the mix and they turned out so delicious that I decided they needed a post of their own.
 And here they are!